-EKN only supports transactions with an acceptable environmental and social impact, which are free of corruption and that do not impede poor countries' social and economic development.
-EKN refrains from taking part in transactions for which the conditions are not acceptable, or if the necessary information is not received or expected to be received.
-EKN undertakes continuous dialogue with customers, the Swedish Ministry for Foreign Affairs and other stakeholders concerning corporate responsibility in order to share experience, gain a deeper understanding of how others work in this area, and contribute to sustainable global development.
-EKN adheres to the principles of the UN's Global Compact, the OECD's Guidelines for Multinational Enterprises and the UN's Guiding Principles on business and human rights.
+EKN shall undertake continuous dialogue with customers, the Swedish Ministry for Foreign Affairs and other stakeholders concerning corporate responsibility in order to share experience, gain a deeper understanding of how others work in this area, and contribute to sustainable global development.

+EKN shall adhere to the principles of the UN's Global Compact, the OECD's Guidelines for Multinational Enterprises and the UN's Guiding Principles on business and human rights.
 EKN encourages all companies to apply the aforementioned principles.
 EKN cooperates closely with customers and other stakeholders to ensure that relevant principles are applied to EKN's transactions.

-EKN regularly follows up its corporate responsibility work.
-The results are communicated both externally and internally.
+EKN shall regularly follow up its corporate responsibility work.
+The results shall be communicated both externally and internally.
+EKN has a whistleblower mechanism to reveal non-conformance with the policy.